AndieWill510/AnotherOption/Options/030-you-can-always-stim.md

 ## Pressure

-When people say an Autistic person cannot stim, they usually mean:
+When people say we must not stim, they usually mean:

 > You cannot stim in a way other people notice.